 This was quite an intense evening, although we also laughed a lot.
-The group agreed that it was good to have a choice of topics, so we may well go through a similar process at the start of the next meeting, which is on January 21st, 2008 .
+The group agreed that it was good to have a choice of topics, so we may well go through a similar process at the start of our next meeting.

 NB The client has given her permission for this report to posted on this site.Image by kalhh from Pixabay

 A highly skilled facilitator and trainer, Marian, who founded Clean Learning in 2001, has developed and delivered training across the world.
 She is the author of Clean Approaches for Coaches, co-author, with James Lawley, of Insights in Space and co-author, with Caitlin Walker, of So you want to be… #DramaFree.